What are Navigator Cruises?

 What if I can’t make the check-in time?

 Check-in is available between 10.30am and 12.00pm on day 1 of your cruise.
-If you're travelling on the Dubrovnik - Split itinerary you will stay in Dubrovnik for the first night, otherwise all other itineraries will depart the harbour at 1pm.
+If you're travelling on the Dubrovnik - Split itinerary you will stay in Dubrovnik for the first night, and if you’re travelling on the Split - Dubrovnik itinerary you will stay in Split for the first night.
+All other itineraries will depart the harbour at 1pm.
 All ships arrive at their final destination one day before check-out, where you will spend the night onboard.
 Check-out the following morning is between 8am and 9am.
 If you’re unable to make it to check-in on time, you can easily catch up with your ship at your first destination.
 Please see FAQ: What if I can’t make the check-in time?

 What are the cabin arrangements?